goete/The-Other-90/README.md

 # Instructions for Grader

 NOTE: Load the high scores before saving in order to make the "adding multiple Xs to a Y" more clear.
-Additionally, the "Sum Elimination" game is currently not functional.

 - You can generate the first required action related to the user story "adding multiple Xs to a Y" by running the application multiple times, loading then saving your account